 No matter how beautiful it is, bats won’t move into a box if it’s in a busy, inner city street.
-A bat friendly box should be place at least 3m from the ground, no more than 7-8m from the nearest tree branches.
+A bat friendly box should be placed at least 3m from the ground and no more than 7-8m from the nearest tree branches.
 Best results come in areas of diverse habit, preferably with a stream, river or lake nearby.

-However, even if you don’t living somewhere that matches that description, you can still make a bat box for a friend who does.
+However, even if you don’t live somewhere that matches that description, you can still make a bat box for a friend who does.
 It’s the perfect present for a nature-lover!

 Here’s a visual guide by The Wildlife Trusts to get you started.

 Put out water for birds and bees

 This final action may seem obvious, but it’s not just us humans that need to drink more in the summer months.
 For birds and bees, having access to fresh water is essential for their survival.

 As well as drinking water, birds will jump in and wash themselves to rid themselves of parasites.
 Bees on the other hand, not known for their swimming ability, will probably drown if they fall in.